 MEMORANDUM

-To: Director People and Governance
+To: Director People and Govern ance

 CC: Chief Executive Officer

-From: [INSERT NAME], [INSERT TITLE]
+From: [INSERT NAME], [INSERT r titlej

-Subject: CERTIFICATION OF PUBLICATION DURING ELECTION PERIOD
+Subject: CERTIFICATION OF PL UBLICATION DURING EL ECTION PERIOD

 Date:

-Section 304 of the Local Government Act 2020 specifies a Council must not print, publish or distribute or cause, permit or authorise to be printed, published or distributed, any electoral material during the election period unless it contains information about the electoral process or is otherwise required in accordance with, or under, any Act or regulation.

-In accordance with the Election (Caretaker) Period Policy 2020 Council further commits that where a publication is deemed necessary for a Council service or function, it will be certified by the Chief Executive Officer.
+distribute or cause, permit or autho during the election period unless it required in accordance with, or un In accordance with the Election Pe orise to be printed, published contains information about or regulation. eriod Policy Council further a Council must not print, publish, or , or distributed, any electoral material the electoral process or is otherwise commits that where a publication is ertified by the Chief Executive Officer.

-Please insert details of the publication here, such as the intended audience, reasons that it must be issued during the election period and any legislation that requires this publication to be issued during the election period.
+Please insert details of the public must be issued during the election issued during the election period.

-Council Officer
+Council Officer Signature Date

-Signature

-Date
+page 75

-Executive Manager Governance & Customer Service Use Only
+Executive Manager Governance and Customer Service Use Only

 The attached material has been reviewed and does not contain any electoral related matter to the best of my knowledge.
-In accordance with the requirements of 304 of the Local Government Act 2020, please certify that you, as Strathbogie Shire Council's Chief Executive Officer, authorises this material to be printed, published or distributed.
+In accordance with the requirements of 304 of the Local Government Act 2020, please certify that you, as Strathbogie Shire Council's Chief Executive Officer, authorises this material to be printed, published, or distributed.

-Name

-Signature

-Date
+Name Signature Date